Geri Halliwell

-Geraldine Estelle Horner (née Halliwell; born 6 August 1972) is an English singer, songwriter, author, and actress.
-She rose to prominence in the 1990s as Ginger Spice, a member of the girl group the Spice Girls.
+Geraldine Estelle Halliwell-Horner (née Halliwell; born 6 August 1972) is an English singer, songwriter, television personality, author, and actress.
+She rose to fame in the mid-1990s as a member of the pop group the Spice Girls, in which she was nicknamed Ginger Spice.
 With over 100 million records sold worldwide, the Spice Girls are the best-selling female group of all time.
-Their slogan "girl power" was most closely associated with Halliwell, and her Union Jack dress from the 1997 Brit Awards also became an enduring symbol.
-Halliwell left the Spice Girls in 1998, citing exhaustion and creative differences, but rejoined when they reunited in 2007.
+Their slogan "girl power" was most closely associated with Halliwell and her Union Jack dress from the 1997 Brit Awards also became an enduring symbol.
+Halliwell left the Spice Girls in 1998, citing exhaustion and creative differences, but rejoined when they reunited for a greatest hits album (2007) and two concert tours: the Return of the Spice Girls (2007–2008) and Spice World (2019).

-In 1999, Halliwell released her debut solo album, Schizophonic, which produced the UK number-one singles "Mi Chico Latino", "Lift Me Up" and "Bag It Up"; the lead single, "Look at Me", reached number two.
-In 2001, she released her second album, Scream If You Wanna Go Faster; the lead single, "It's Raining Men", reached number one in the UK, the biggest hit of her career.
-"Scream If You Wanna Go Faster" and "Calling", were also top-ten singles.
-Halliwell's third album, Passion (2005), was preceded by the single "Ride It".
+After leaving the Spice Girls, Halliwell pursued a career as a solo artist, signing a recording contract with EMI.
+She released her debut album, Schizophonic (1999), which produced the UK number-one singles "Mi Chico Latino", "Lift Me Up" and "Bag It Up"; the lead single, "Look at Me", reached number two.
+Her second album, Scream If You Wanna Go Faster (2001), was preceded by the lead single, "It's Raining Men" and earned her a Brit Award nomination.
+Her third studio album, Passion (2005), produced the UK top five single "Ride It".
+In 2013, Halliwell returned to the music industry in Australia with the release of her first solo single in eight years, "Half of Me".

-In 2010 and 2012, Halliwell was a guest judge on the seventh and ninth series of The X Factor UK and in 2013, she was a judge on the seventh series on Australia's Got Talent.
-In September 2013, it was announced that Halliwell would return to the music industry in Australia with the release of her first solo single in eight years, "Half of Me".
-She has written two autobiographies, including If Only (1999), and a series of children's novels, including Ugenia Lavender.

-She has appeared in films including Spice World (1997), Fat Slags: The Film (2004), Crank: High Voltage (2009), The Crown with a Shadow (2021) and stars in the upcoming Gran Turismo, due for a 2023 release.
+Halliwell has served as a judge on television talent shows, including Popstars: The Rivals (2002), The X Factor UK (2010, 2012), and Australia's Got Talent (2013).
+She has appeared in the films Spice World (1997), Crank: High Voltage (2009), and Gran Turismo (2023).
+As an author, Halliwell has released two autobiographies: If Only (1999) and Just for the Record (2002); the children's book series Ugenia Lavender (2008), and the young adult novel series Rosie Frost (2023–present).

 Early life

 Geraldine Estelle Halliwell was born on 6 August 1972 at Watford General Hospital in Watford, Hertfordshire, the daughter of Ana María (née Hidalgo) and Laurence Francis Halliwell (1922–1993).
-Her mother is Spanish, hailing from Huesca, while her father was of Swedish, English and a "bit of French" descent.
-Halliwell's paternal grandfather was originally Swedish speaking Finn Mathias Karlson Sjövik, born in Korsnäs, Finland, who emigrated to Sweden.
+Her mother is a Spaniard, hailing from Huesca, while her father was of Swedish, Finnish, English and a "bit of French" descent.
+Halliwell's paternal grandfather was a Swedish-speaking Finn, Mathias Karlson Sjövik, born in Korsnäs, Finland, who emigrated to Sweden.
 Halliwell grew up on a council estate in North Watford.
 She was educated at Watford Grammar School for Girls and Camden School for Girls.
 Before starting her music career, Halliwell had worked as a nightclub dancer in Majorca, a presenter on the Turkish version of Let's Make a Deal, and a glamour model.
 At the age of 19, she appeared as a Page 3 girl in The Sun.
 Following her rise to fame, nude photos of Halliwell were republished in a number of magazines such as Playboy and Penthouse in 1998.